Communities

 General comments

-DonielF‭ wrote about 4 years ago · edited about 4 years ago
+DonielF‭ wrote over 4 years ago · edited over 4 years ago

 That’s fine that these words have secular connotations, but that doesn’t necessarily mean that you can use the word for whatever you want.